The Fed didn’t cut interest rates this month. Here are 12 key money moves to make

 1. Get a snapshot of your personal finances

-Before you can answer any of those questions, you’ll need to get an idea of your current financial state, including how much debt and savings you have.
+Before you can make a proper financial game plan, you’ll need to get an idea of your current financial state, including how much debt and savings you have.
 Once you form a baseline understanding, you’ll be better informed about your financial strengths — and your potential weak spots.
 After all: There’s hardly a perfect time to make a big-ticket purchase.
 It all comes down to your wallet and whether you’re ready for it.

 Print out statements from any account housing liquid cash — or money you could withdraw without penalty.
 Those are most likely savings accounts, but they could also be funds in a money market account or no-penalty CD.
 Even better, note each account’s annual percentage yield (APY).